King mackerel anglers are having a field day

-When king mackerel move close to the beach in the fall, they are feeding hard, which makes them easy to catch.
+When king mackerel move close to the beach in the fall, they are feeding hard.
+Their hunger makes them easy to catch.
 Most fishermen use live baits, but they will also hit rigged natural baits, swimming lures and spoons.
 Menhaden, locally called pogies, are the prime forage for kings, and they are just off the beach in large schools.
 Some fishermen take the extra time to catch live bluefish for bait, saying they stand out in all the pogies like a filet mignon on a plate of sirloins.

 Brad Honeycutt heads the Unplugged Fishing Team, from Oak Island, N.C.
 He pays special attention to where the big kings are.